nathanbuchar/node-cipher/docs/using-the-command-line-interface.md

 Examples
 --------

-1. Encrypts the contents of `config.json` using `passw0rd` as the password, then saves the decrypted contents to a file named `config.json.cast5`.
+1. Encrypts the contents of `config.json` using default settings, then saves the decrypted contents to a file named `config.json.cast5`.
 This is the basic use case.

     ```bash
-    $ nodecipher encrypt "config.json" "config.json.cast5" -p "passw0rd"
+    $ nodecipher encrypt "config.json" "config.json.cast5"

+    ?
+Enter the password ********

+    # Success: config.json > config.json.cast5
     ```

-2. Encrypts the contents of `config.json` using `passw0rd` as the password and a custom salt, then saves the decrypted contents to a file named `config.json.cast5`.
+2. Encrypts the contents of `config.json` using a custom salt, then saves the decrypted contents to a file named `config.json.cast5`.

     ```bash
-    $ nodecipher encrypt "config.json" "config.json.cast5" -p "passw0rd" -s "alakazam"
+    $ nodecipher encrypt "config.json" "config.json.cast5" -s "alakazam"

+    ?
+Enter the password ********

+    # Success: config.json > config.json.cast5
     ```

-3. Encrypts the contents of `config.json` using `passw0rd` as the password and a custom salt, algorithm, digest, and byte length, then saves the decrypted contents to a file named `config.json.aes128`.
+3. Encrypts the contents of `config.json` using a custom salt, algorithm, digest, and byte length, then saves the decrypted contents to a file named `config.json.aes128`.
 This is an advanced use case.

     ```bash
-    $ nodecipher enc "config.json" "config.json.aes128" -p "passw0rd" -a "aes-128-cbc" -s "alakazam" -l 1024 -d "sha512"
+    $ nodecipher enc "config.json" "config.json.aes128" -a "aes-128-cbc" -s "alakazam" -l 1024 -d
+     "sha512"

+    ?
+Enter the password ********

+     # Success: config.json > config.json.aes128
     ```

-4. Decrypts the contents of `config.json.cast5` using `passw0rd` as the password and custom iterations, then saves the decrypted contents back to a file named `config.json`.
+4. Decrypts the contents of `config.json.cast5` using custom iterations, then saves the decrypted contents back to a file named `config.json`.

     ```bash
-    $ nodecipher dec "config.json.cast5" "config.json" -p "passw0rd" -i 100000
+    $ nodecipher dec "config.json.cast5" "config.json" -i 100000

+    ?
+Enter the password ********

+    # Success: config.json.cast5 > config.json
     ```